IBRice101/IBRice101.github.io/Talks/Stuxnet/index.md

 - Also two different ways of PrivEsc, both 0days (one is MS10-073)
 - Realtek signatures were used to digitally sign a Rootkit and silently install it in order for the worm to have a comfy place to hide inside the system whilst retaining root privileges.
   - The worm does this so well that even if an individual with root privileges were to look for the worm where they know it should be, they couldn’t find it, and the malware happily went around the internet for over a year without anyone realising it even existed.
-- Two websites, mypremierfutbol.com and todaysfutbol.com were configured as command and control points, this allows the malware to be updated and for espionage to be conducted if the system is not adequately airgapped
+- Two websites, mypremierfutbol.com and todaysfutbol.com were configured as command and control points, this allows the malware to be updated and for espionage to be conducted if the system is not adequately air-gapped

 ### This Is Where The Fun Begins